 • Longlisted for the Women’s Prize for Fiction

-In The Most Fun We Ever Had, Marilyn Connolly and David Sorenson fall in love in the 1970s and, by 2016, they have four uniquely different daughters with their own sets of problems, all doubting they will ever have a love like their parents’ love.
+In The Most Fun We Ever Had, Marilyn Connolly and David Sorenson fall in love in the 1970s and, by 2016, they have four uniquely different daughters with their own sets of problems, each doubting she will ever have a love like that of her parents.

-Much of the story surrounds a complex relationship, with a twist at the end, between the two eldest daughters, and a teenage boy named Jonah who enters their lives.
-(No spoilers, as I think this book would be best when the story unfolds itself for the reader.)
+Much of the story surrounds a complex relationship between the two eldest daughters and a teenage boy named Jonah who enters their lives.

-The characters were complex, sharp and witty, and the seasons of the year and of life make for a beautiful theme in this book.
+The characters are complex, sharp, and witty, and the theme of seasons of the year and of life offer something especially profound for the reader.

 Signal Fires by Dani Sharipo